Cécile Canqueteau-Landi

 Cécile Canqueteau-Landi (born October 3, 1979) is a French gymnastics coach and former artistic gymnast.
-She competed at the 1996 Olympics and currently serves as co-head coach for the Georgia GymDogs.
+She competed at the 1996 Olympics and currently serves as head coach for the Georgia GymDogs.
 She coached at World Champions Centre in Spring, Texas from 2017 to 2024 where she was Simone Biles personal coach and WOGA from 2007 to 2017.

 Early years

 Canqueteau was born on October 3, 1979, in the Provence-Alpes-Côte d'Azur region of France.
 In the fall of 1988, she started at École Sainte-Anne.
 In 1990, she resumed secondary education at C.E.S.
 Roy D'Espagne until 1995.
 Later, Canqueteau finished at the Lycée-Collège Honoré Daumier.
 She enrolled at Aix-Marseille University, which was then the University of the Mediterranean, but left after one year of study.

 Gymnastics career

 Canqueteau started gymnastics at the age of five, and at nine years old she moved to Marseille to enter the national center.
 She trained at the Club Gymnastique Saint-Giniez, a well-known gymnastics club in the Canton of Marseille – Saint-Giniez, which has since been disbanded.
 Canqueteau trained at this club for the whole of her gymnastics career.